backspaces/agentscript/config/cleantheme/tutorials/View.md

 -   We instantiate the PheromoneModel model
 -   We instantiate TwoDraw
 -   And finally we introduce an Animator which runs the model and view.
--   The util.toWindow is for debugging.
-It makes variables available globally.
-No worries!

 ```html
 <head>